×

 WSU opened the game up with a 10-2 run.
 Thompson sank a 3-pointer to start the scoring, which SMSU’s Stevens responded with a layup off a Braaten assist.
 Yet, WSU’s Jones hit another 3, along with a Thompson layup and Drew putback off an offensive rebound to extend its opening run.

-SMSU head coach Brad Bigler called a timeout, and the Mustangs came back with four unanswered points with another Stevens layup and Pokorski steal and floating jumpshot down the middle of the lane to cut into a 10-6 deficit.
-But, WSU hit another from the arc to try and halt any SMSU momentum.
+Bigler called a timeout, and SMSU came back with 4 unanswered points with another Stevens layup and Pokorski steal and a floater down the middle of the lane to cut into a 10-6 deficit.
+But, WSU hit another from the arc to try and halt any Mustang momentum.

-The Warriors extended their lead to 20-8 behind another pair of 3-pointers from Mikail Harmison and Nick Taylor, and a fast break layup for Tyler Mason off a Harmison steal midway through the first half.
-WSU continued to take advantage of the boards and ran to a 34-21 halftime lead.
+The Warriors extended their lead to 20-8 behind another pair of 3-pointers and continued to take advantage of the boards to run to a 34-21 halftime lead.

 SMSU finishes its season 21-9 overall, an improvement from its 19-13 record last year.